Dorel Industries Inc. intends to make normal course issuer bid

-Dorel Industries Inc. (TSX: DII.A DII.B) announces that it intends to make a normal course issuer bid.
-Under the normal course issuer bid, Dorel will be entitled to repurchase for cancellation up to 1,458,624 Class B Subordinate Voting Shares over a twelve-month period commencing March 20, 2009 and ending March 19, 2010, representing 5% of Dorel’s issued and outstanding Class B Subordinate Voting Shares.
+Montreal, Quebec – April 30, 2013 – Dorel Industries Inc. (TSX: DII.A DII.B) announces that it intends to make a normal course issuer bid.
+Under the normal course issuer bid, Dorel will be entitled to repurchase for cancellation up to 850,000 Class B Subordinate Voting Shares over a twelve-month period commencing May 2, 2013 and ending May 1, 2014, representing 3.07% of Dorel’s issued and outstanding Class B Subordinate Voting Shares.
 The purchases by Dorel will be effected through the facilities of the Toronto Stock Exchange and will be made at the market price of the Class B Subordinate Voting Shares at the time of the purchase.
-As at March 10, 2009, there were 29,172,482 Dorel Class B Subordinate Voting Shares issued and outstanding.
+As at April 25, 2013, there were 27,662,103 Dorel Class B Subordinate Voting Shares issued and outstanding.

-During the most recently completed six months, the average daily trading volume for the Class B Subordinate Voting Shares of Dorel on the Toronto Stock Exchange was 85,762 shares.
-Consequently, under the policies of the Toronto Stock Exchange, Dorel will have the right to repurchase during any one trading day a maximum of 21,440 Class B Subordinate Voting Shares, representing 25% of the average daily trading volume, and on an exceptional basis, until March 31, 2009, a maximum of 42,881 Class B Subordinate Voting Shares, representing 50% of the average daily trading volume.
+During the most recently completed six months, the average daily trading volume for the Class B Subordinate Voting Shares of Dorel on the Toronto Stock Exchange was 41,375 shares.
+Consequently, under the policies of the Toronto Stock Exchange, Dorel will have the right to repurchase during any one trading day a maximum of 10,343 Class B Subordinate Voting Shares, representing 25% of the average daily trading volume.
 In addition, Dorel may make, once per calendar week, a block purchase (as such term is defined in the TSX Company Manual) of Class B Subordinate Voting Shares not directly or indirectly owned by insiders of Dorel, in accordance with the policies of the Toronto Stock Exchange.

 The Board of Directors of Dorel considers that the underlying value of Dorel may not be reflected in the market price of its Class B Subordinate Voting Shares at certain times during the term of the normal course issuer bid.
 The Board has therefore concluded that the repurchase of shares at certain market prices may constitute an appropriate use of financial resources and be beneficial to Dorel and its shareholders.